legal resources necessary to hold negligent facilities accountable.

 A third SRNA witnessed the same SRNA using “abusive language toward [the resident] while providing care during their shift.”
 However, all witnessing SRNAs failed to report the allegation of abuse to the supervisor immediately as required by law.

 Was your loved one the victim of mistreatment or neglect while living at Tri-Cities Nursing and Rehabilitation Center?
 Contact the Kentucky nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Harlan County victims of mistreatment living in long-term facilities including nursing homes in Cumberland.
+Our network of attorneys fights aggressively on behalf of Harlan County victims of mistreatment living in long-term facilities including nursing homes in Cumberland.

 We provide every client a “No Win/No-Fee” Guarantee, meaning you will owe us nothing if we cannot obtain compensation on your behalf.
 We can begin representing you in your case today to ensure you receive adequate compensation for your damages.